Royal Scots Fusiliers: The Earl of Mar's Regiment of Foot (1678–1689)

-The regiment was formed in Scotland in September 1678 by the Earl of Mar for service against dissident Covenanters and helped suppress Presbyterian rebellions at Bothwell Bridge in 1679 and the 1685 Argyll's Rising.
+The regiment was formed in Scotland in September 1678 by the Earl of Mar for service against dissident Covenanters and helped suppress Presbyterian rebellions at the Battle of Bothwell Bridge in 1679 and the 1685 Argyll's Rising.
 Thomas Buchan, a Scottish Catholic and professional soldier replaced the Earl as Colonel in July 1686.

-When William III landed in England on 5 November 1688 in what became known as the Glorious Revolution, the regiment was shipped to London.
+When William of Orange landed in England on 5 November 1688 in what became known as the Glorious Revolution, the regiment was shipped to London.
 There was very little fighting; the vast majority of James VII and II's army simply changed sides and Buchan followed him into exile in France.
 The position of Colonel was filled in March 1689 by Francis Fergus O'Farrell, an Irishman who had served William since 1674 and it became O'Farrell's Regiment in accordance with the practice of the time.

 The Nine Years War and Scotland (1689–1702)

 The regiment spent the Nine Years' War in Flanders and took part in most of the major engagements, including Walcourt, Steinkirk and Landen.
 In July 1695, it was part of the garrison when O'Farrell surrendered Deinze to the French without resistance.
 The regiment became prisoners until exchanged in September; Ellenberg, commander of Diksmuide which surrendered in a similar fashion at the same time was executed, while O'Farrell was cashiered along with eight other officers.
 The officers concerned were later reinstated with O'Farrell ending his career as a Major-General.

 His replacement was Robert Mackay, nephew of Hugh Mackay former commander of the Dutch Scots Brigade; he died in December 1696 and was succeeded by another Scot, Colonel Archibald Row.
 After the Treaty of Ryswick ended the Nine Years' War in September 1697, the regiment went to Scotland where it spent the next few years.

 The date at which it became a Fusilier unit is debated, but it first appears as O'Farrell's Fusiliers on an Army list of 1691.
 'Fusilier' is a specific designation while 'fusil' was originally a light-weight musket carried by units guarding the artillery train, so it may have been equipped with these before 1691.
 The original Fusilier regiments all had an exploding bomb emblem, so it may also relate to grenades; for example, only Fusilier regiments, the Grenadier Guards plus one or two others were later allowed to use the British Grenadiers regimental march.